 Woodcock is the best at what he does, and every element of the 1950s London fashion scene is lovingly rendered by Anderson, his production team, his actors.
 Yet what makes Woodcock and Alma’s relationship so real and insightful isn’t dependent on any unique glamour provided by their profession.
 Fashion is the movie’s visual environment, drawing us in as both entertainment and metaphor.
 What makes these two so fucked up, and thus so normal, is the same kind of basic behavior that defines any relationship you’ve ever experienced.

-Many, many movies rest like to spout off the platitude that “we can’t help who we love,” sometimes as a way of rationalizing abuse, other times as a quick fix to a tricky plot that doesn’t really give us any reason to believe two characters would fall in love before the climax.
+Many, many movies spout off the platitude that “we can’t help who we love,” sometimes as a way of rationalizing abuse, other times as a quick fix to a tricky plot that doesn’t really give us any reason to believe two characters would fall in love before the climax.
 That isn’t to say there’s no truth to the platitude, just that there’s a whole lot to unpack there and accepting we really can’t help who we love just opens up even more questions about what love is in the first place.

 The best films are ones that help the audience see the world around them in a clearer light.
 Phantom Thread does just that.